prokhorvlg/teammates/README.md

-# Firstbase Frontend Coding Challenge
+# teammates: A demo employee directory project.
 Welcome to the Firstbase Frontend Coding Challenge.

 All of the instructions to complete this challenge are found in this readme.
 If you have any questions please e-mail the hiring manager you are working with.